Miamiohlibs/File-Manifest-Spec/README.md

 Note: as a bash script, this is intended to run in a Unix-like environment (Linux, macOS, etc.).
 To run on Windows, use [git-bash](https://git-scm.com/downloads/win).

+## Output

+The output is a delimited file with the following columns:

+- `Folder`: The name of the folder
+- `Path`: The path to the folder, relative to the script (this could be better)
+- `Date Created`: The date the folder was created in the file system
+- `Size In Bytes`: The size of the folder in bytes including all files and subfolders
+- `Size (Human-Readable)`: The size of the folder in a human-readable format (e.g., KB, MB, GB)
+- `File Count`: The number of files in the folder & subfolders
+- `Extensions`: The file extensions in the folder & subfolders, separated by commas
+- `Depth`: The depth of the folder in the directory tree relative to the start folder (0 for the root folder, 1 for its immediate subfolders, etc.)

 ## License

 This open-source script is licensed under the MIT License.
 See the LICENSE file for details.
 The script is provided "as-is" without any warranty of any kind, either express or implied.
-You are free to use, modify, and distribute this script as long as you include the original license.
+You are free to use, modify, and distribute this script as long as you include the original license.`

 ## Credits